The Real Poop

 But how did the theaters agree to show the film during those valuable Friday and Saturday night summer venues when they knew they could throw up just about anything, including the home movies from Aunt Myrna and teens would have put their butts in seats?
-They put the movie in there because they trusted Disney, the distributor, would have more movies in the future that they would care about – and the muscled Disney distribution exec said, “you will take this film on these terms for 5 weeks … or else.”
+They put the movie in there because they trusted that Disney, the distributor, would have more movies in the future that they would care about—and the muscled Disney distribution exec said, "You will take this film on these terms for five weeks…or else."
 The exhib gulped and did what Disney wanted.

 So Disney distribution took $200 million from the exhibitors.
 Awesome.
 But in return for its muscle flexing, Disney distribution took 30%.
 They kept $60 million in return for selling the film into theaters.

 Well, okay, great—there’s still $140 million left.
 All profit, right?
 Nope.